 1.1.
 Platforms program policies; system maximums and limits

-Partners must adhere to the Platforms program policies when using any feature of Google Ad Manager (for clarity, this includes traditional reservations).
-Any restatements of the Platforms program policies in these Partner Guidelines are for clarification purposes only, and do not limit the application of the Platforms program policies to Partners.
+Partners must adhere to the Platforms program policies and Google Publisher Policies when using any feature of Google Ad Manager (for clarity, this includes traditional reservations).
+Any restatements of the Platforms program policies or Google Publisher Policies in these Partner Guidelines are for clarification purposes only, and do not limit the application of the Platforms program policies and Google Publisher Policies to Partners.

 Partners must also adhere to Google Ad Manager's system maximums and limits, as applicable.

 Starting August 12, 2020, Google will rely on the European Commission’s Standard Contractual Clauses (SCCs) for transfers of online advertising and measurement personal data out of the European Economic Area, the UK, or Switzerland.
 For Processor Services, Google is updating the Google Ads Data Processing Terms to include the SCCs for transfers of personal data to processors established in third countries.
 For Controller Services, Google is updating the Google Ads Controller-Controller Data Protection Terms to include the SCCs for transfers of personal data to controllers established in third countries.
 Where there is a relevant transfer of personal data, the SCCs incorporated into Partner’s contract with Google will apply.

 If Partner processes personal data that originated in the European Economic Area, the UK, or Switzerland and that is made available by Google in connection with Partner's use of Google Ad Manager, then:

 - Partner must only use that personal data in a manner consistent with the consent provided by the data subject to whom it relates;